NEHEMIAH 8: FAMILIARITY BREEDS CONTEMPT

-1. Both young and old, male and female – anyone who could understand – were allowed free access to hear God’s Word for the first time. [v1-3] Today, a trend can be to keep ourselves, and our children, away from reading or listening to it – just by the choices that we make.
+Both young and old, male and female – anyone who could understand – were allowed free access to hear God’s Word for the first time. [v1-3] Today, a trend can be to keep ourselves, and our children, away from reading or listening to it – just by the everyday choices that we make.

-3. Before it was even read, the listeners had already given it respect in their hearts and actions and their first response was a double “Amen” – Yes, Yes; I agree; Let it be so. [v5-6] But before we read HIStory today, we’re likely to view God’s Word with skepticism first.
-We tend to only respect it once we’ve put it through an obstacle course of objections, before finally thinking it worthy of respect.
+Before it was even read, the listeners had already given it respect in their hearts and actions, and their first response was a double “Amen” – which means “Yes, Yes; I agree”; “Let it be so”. [v5-6] But before we read HIStory today, we’re likely to view God’s Word with skepticism first.
+We tend to only respect it once we’ve put it through an obstacle course of objections, in order to finally think it worthy of respect.

-4. The listeners needed people, who were already familiar with it, to explain it to them. [v7-8] We can’t live in isolation of God’s family and yet still expect to have a balanced understanding of what God’s Word means.
+The listeners needed people who were already familiar with it, to explain it to them. [v7-8] We can’t live in isolation of God’s family and yet still expect to have a balanced understanding of what God’s Word means.
 We’re okay with God, we just don’t like or trust His people!

-The immediate reaction of the people, when they heard God’s Word for the first time, was one of deep grief and tears. [v9] They were so upset, at how far they were from God’s ways and His way of thinking, that they needed to be comforted by those who were explaining it to them! [v10&11] This is a common reaction for us today, when God’s Word ‘sinks in’ for the first time, and we come to a right understanding of good and evil.[a]
+The immediate reaction of the people when they heard God’s Word for the first time, was one of deep grief and tears. [v9] They were so upset at how far they were from God’s ways and His way of thinking, that they needed to be comforted by those who were explaining it to them! [v10&11] This is a common reaction for us today, when God’s Word ‘sinks in’ for the first time and we come to a right understanding of good and evil.[a]

 “The sacrifices of God are a broken spirit; a broken and a contrite heart.”
 [Psalm 51:27]